srobo-southampton/python-a-whirlwind-tour/worksheet.md

 The variable `R` now contains a `Robot` object.
 This object will act as your connection to your robot, allowing you to give it commands and read from its sensors.
 On a real robot, you'll also use a `Robot` object, which is similar but with more features.

 Below this, you can write your program code.
 You can still use `print` statements as normal.

-To run a program that you've written, double-click the "run.sh icon" on your desktop, and choose "Run in terminal".
-A window will appear listing the programs you have written, each with a number.
-Enter the number of the program you wish to run, and press enter.

-A simulator window will appear, showing your robot in a virtual arena.
-Anything that you `print` in your program will appear in the first window.

 Getting things moving: motors
 -----------------------------